johningle/ValiantDev.Generators/readme.md

 To avoid burdening users with further requirements than those listed in the Usage section, the following conventions are used.

-## SqlFiles Namespace (Done)

-The generated static `SqlFiles` class is placed in the project's root namespace.

 ## Mapping SQL File Path & Name to SqlFiles (Done)

 To avoid restricting users' options for organizing their SQL files, both the file path and name are used to determine the const string location within `SqlFiles`.